 As species recover, some threaten others in more dire shape

-For instance, the iconic bald eagle’s comeback has pressured rare water birds.
-Resurgent peregrine falcons menace endangered California least terns and Western snowy plovers that take refuge at naval bases near San Diego.
-And, off the California coast, attacks from protected white sharks hinder recovery of threatened sea otters.
+The iconic bald eagle’s comeback has pressured rare water birds.
+Resurgent peregrine falcons menace endangered California least terns and Western snowy plovers near San Diego.
+Off the California coast, attacks from protected white sharks hinder recovery of threatened sea otters.

-Gray seals previously on the brink of extirpation in waters of New England now occupy some Massachusetts beaches by the hundreds.
+Gray seals previously on the brink of extirpation in New England waters now occupy some Massachusetts beaches by the hundreds.
 The 800-pound mammal’s return has raised worries about vulnerable fish stocks.

 Such unintended consequences don’t necessarily reveal flaws in the U.S. Endangered Species Act or conservation programs, experts say.
 Rather, they illustrate nature’s complexity and the importance of protecting biological communities, not just individual species.

 “Clearly there are occasions when we get these conflicts between species that we’re trying to protect,” said Stuart Pimm, a Duke University extinction specialist.
 “But is it a major worry in conservation?
 No.”

 Species recoveries can produce tradeoffs, as some animals are more adaptable than others to changes in the climate or landscape, said Bruce Stein, chief scientist with the National Wildlife Federation.

 “A lot of ecosystems where these things are occurring are a little out of whack to begin with because we’ve altered them in some way,” Stein said.

 The Great Lakes region has an estimated 65 to 70 pairs of piping plovers.
 They’re among three remaining North American populations, their decline caused primarily by habitat loss and predation.

 Meanwhile, merlin numbers in the region have jumped.
 They’re suspected of killing at least 57 adult plovers, Cooper said.